hashicorp/terraform-website/content/source/docs/enterprise/preflight-installer.html.md

 ### External Vault Option

-If you already manage your own Vault cluster, you can choose to use it in Production operational mode, rather than the default internal Vault provided by PTFE.
+If you already manage your own Vault cluster, you can choose to use it in Production operational mode, rather than the default internal Vault provided by Terraform Enterprise.

 ~> **Note:** This option is also selected at initial installation, and cannot be changed later.